-FLAVORED TOBACCO RESTRICTIONS MEDAL CRITERIA Bronze Silver Gold City has a flavored tobacco law that prohibits the sale, by all retailers, of at least one category of flavored tobacco products. \oslash \otimes \odot The law does not contain any penalties for youth use, purchase, or possession. \otimes \otimes \bigcirc
+FLA\ ORED TOBACCO RESTRICTIONS MEDAL CRITERIA Bronze Silver Gold 1.
+City has a flavored tobacco law that prohibits the sale, by all retailers, of at least one category of flavored tobacco products. \otimes \otimes \bigcirc 2.
+The law does not contain any penalties for youth use, purchase, or possession. \otimes \odot \oslash 3.
+City has a flavored tobacco law that prohibits the sale, by all retailers, of at least two categories of flavored tobacco products. \otimes \otimes \bigcirc 4.
+City has a flavored tobacco law, which prohibits the sale, by all retailers, of all flavored tobacco products, with no exceptions. × \otimes \oslash